sgeos/sgeos.github.io/_posts/2016-02-08-getting-started-with-ion-dtn-3-4-0-on-freebsd.markdown

 ---
 I was reading Wikipedia articles about things like the [interplanetary internet][wikipedia-interplanetary], [InterPlaNet][wikipedia-ipn] and [delay-tolerant networking][wikipedia-dtn].
-After serving [test web content with tor][freebsd-tor], I wanted to try to serve a web page over ION-DTN.
+After writing a [post on serving web content with tor][freebsd-tor], I wanted to try to serve a web page over ION-DTN.
 This post covers installing [ION-DTN][ion-dtn] 3.4.0 on FreeBSD.

 After the installation instructions, there are a few usage examples, including a very crude scripted web server.